Linzar-Slytherin/SDS/evaluation/2-inference/readme.md

 This is the artifact of the paper SDS.
 We are going to guide you through the process of reproducing the main results in the paper.

-Here is a high level overview of the whole process:
-1. Environment Setup: Create a GPU instance on [RunPod](https://www.runpod.io/) from our provided template with all the environment already setup.
-2. Full evaluation: Reproduce all the main results in the paper.

 ### Dataset Preprocessing
 To save your time, we've preprocessed the datasets in advance and saved them to `/app/dataset` in the template.
-If you want to reproduce the dataset, please follow [this instruction](repro-dataset.md).
+If you want to reproduce the dataset, please follow

 ### SDS Evaluation